 Huili Grace Xing

-Huili (Grace) Xing is the Richard E. Lunquist Sesquicentennial Faculty Fellow, Professor at Cornell University where she holds a joint appointment in the School of Electrical and Computer Engineering and the Department of Materials Science and Engineering.
+Huili (Grace) Xing is the William L. Quackenbush Professor of Electrical and Computer Engineering at Cornell University where she holds a joint appointment in the School of Electrical and Computer Engineering and the Department of Materials Science and Engineering.

 Xing received a Bachelor Degree in Physics from Peking University.
 After that, she pursued a Master Degree in Material Science and Engineering at Lehigh University.
 Wanting to work with devices that use wonderful material properties, she went to the University of California at Santa Barbara for her Ph.D. and eventually earned a degree in Electrical Engineering.
 From 2004 to 2014 she was a faculty member at the University of Notre Dame.
 Xing joined Cornell in 2015.

-Xing's research work can be loosely categorized into 4 areas, supported by DoD, NSF, SRC and Doe.
+Xing's research work can be loosely categorized into 4 areas, supported by DoD, NSF, SRC, DoE, etc.

-- Steep slope transistors for high-efficiency logic and RF electronics, especially tunnel FETs.
-We pioneered design, fabrication and characterization of III-V TFETs.
-Our current focus is 2D-crystal based steep slope transistors: the Thin-TFETs, tunneling field effect transistors for high efficiency logic electronics.
+- Logic and memory materials and devices.
+Ongoing projects include conceptualizing and developing non-volatile memories with high endurance for processing-in-memory (PIM) such as spin-orbit-torque field-effect transistor (SOTFET) and ion-based memories.
+Past projects include steep slope transistors for high-efficiency logic and RF electronics, especially tunnel FETs.
+We pioneered design, fabrication and characterization of III-V TFETs, later 2D-crystal based steep slope transistors: the Thin-TFETs.

 - Advanced Materials